pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ------------------------------
 ### 8. Test the "Duplicate Layers" button

+This button will copy any unlocked layers from the frontmost document to any other open documents.

+It tries to be intelligent about which order the layers are added, and any layers with the same names are replaced.

+In the event of a mistake, the user can simply undo any modifications.

 1. open files "page1.ai" and "page2.ai"
 2. in file "page1.ai" create a new layer called "test"
 3. draw a rectangle on the new layer